dstanecki/zillow-housing-forecast/README.md

 cd zillow-housing-forecast
 ```
 ### Step 2: Install Helm chart
-By default, the application is deployed with a single replica for both app and db pods.
-You can increase this using `--set replicaCount=N` for horizontal scaling.
+- By default, the application is deployed with a single replica for both app and db deployments.
+You can increase this using `--set replicaCount=N` for horizontal scaling
+- If replicaCount > 1, then a soft anti-affinity rule is applied to distribute the pods evenly across nodes
 ```bash
 helm install zhf ./deployments/helm/zhf-chart-0.1.0.tgz
 ```